Requirements In Context Part 7 – Detailed Requirements for Data Importing and Exporting

 Record-level detail requirements for the real-time import HLR example above involves one parameter record and four data records.
 The parameter record is needed to provide the data about the specific journeys that make up a given trip being planned.
 Provided with this data, the GDS gathers details of different options from airlines.
 The resulting records are returned to be imported by the system, structured in the following way:

-A Journey Option record is needed to contain data that identifies which Journey it is an option for.
+A Scheduled Option record is needed to contain data that identifies which Journey it is an option for.
 A trip, and therefore an import request, can involve multiple journeys (e.g. a round-trip involving two).
-Ideally there will be one or more Journey Option instances found for each journey by the GDS to return for importing.
+Ideally there will be one or more Scheduled Option instances found for each journey by the GDS to return for importing.
 The Flight record is needed to contain fields about a specific flight involved to get passengers from the journey departure point to its destination point.
 Data needed about a flight includes its specific departure and arrival time and the airline operating it.
-There must always be at least one Flight per Journey Option, but there may be options that involve ‘connecting’ flights to accomplish getting to the journey destination point.
+There must always be at least one Flight per Scheduled Option, but there may be options that involve ‘connecting’ flights to accomplish getting to the journey destination point.
 The other two records are needed to hold other groups of fields related to a given Flight, and therefore need to be included as part of the data imported.

 An import or export capability can be single-purpose or multi-purpose.
 Where an HLR represents a system interface intended to be capable of multiple types of actions there may need to be action-specific records defined as part of record-level details.